By Philip Mattera

 In 2006 Nestlé agreed to pay $4 million in back pay and $400,000 in penalties to employees at its bottled water operation in New Jersey who had improperly been denied overtime pay.

 In 2005 the International Labor Rights Fund (ILRF) brought suit against Nestlé and several other companies in U.S. federal court under the Alien Tort Claims Act, charging that they were involved in the abuse and forced labor of child workers in the West African cocoa supply chain.
 (In December 2009 Nestlé announced that its Kit Kat chocolate products in Britain would start to be sold with certification from the Fairtrade Foundation.)
 A 2012 report by the Fair Labor Association found numerous serious violations of Nestlé’s own child labor policies among its suppliers.
+In 2021 the U.S. Supreme Court ruled that Nestlé could not be sued in American courts for child slavery on the African farms run by its suppliers.

 In 2006 ILRF sued Nestlé again in U.S. court, accusing the company with complicity in the torture and murder of a Colombian trade union leader by paramilitary forces with which it allegedly had a long-standing relationship.
 In 2012 the European Center for Constitutional and Human Rights and the Colombian trade union SINALTRAINAL filed a complaint with Swiss prosecutors charging that Nestlé failed to take steps that could have prevented the murder of another labor activist.